DanskSupermarked/dansksupermarked-update/README.md

 - GIT.
 - BitBucket API for pull request creation.

+## When updating the module
+The code managed by this module is by default loaded from GitHub only once.
+To force their upgrade, set 'file_replace' to true.

 #### Copyright

 Copyright 2017 [Dansk Supermarked Group](https://dansksupermarked.com/) and released under the terms of the [GPL version 3 license](https://www.gnu.org/licenses/gpl-3.0-standalone.html).